jepetersohn/ghs-jquery-ajax-challenge/README.md

-# JQuery part two: It's not just client side anymore
+# JQuery part two: Interacting with a Server

 ## Learning Competencies